madde1/school-projects/README.md

-# school-projects
+# School Projects
-Small school projects in java
+Projects from my education in fullstack developer at Campus Mölndal